jbuth/fxs-rnaseq/README.md

 - Brain Regions: S1 and V1
 - Cell Types: Pvalb (PV) and Camk2a (CAMK2A)

+## Data Availability:
+- The raw and processed dataset will be available at GEO after publication

 ## Analysis Overview:
 Normalized expression matrix → WGCNA consensus network → module detection → module-trait relationships → functional enrichments